The Smile Studios Dental Group Practice Policies

 Staff will be appropriately trained to ensure they are competent to decontaminate existing and new reusable dental instruments.
 Records of this training are kept.

 Used instruments should be cleaned using the ultrasonic cleaner (unless this is incompatible with the instrument), following the manufacturer’s instructions for use.
-If heavily soiled, you should immerse the instruments briefly in cold water (with detergent) before ultrasonic cleaning.
+If heavily soiled, you should immerse the instruments briefly in cold water (with detergent) before ultrasonic cleaning (where applicable).

 When placing instruments in the ultrasonic cleaner, you should: